larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 **NOTE TO SELF: Fix crash bug that happens here**

 Go to the upper right-hand of the screen, and click the big button labeled "title."
-This gives you a place to enter a title for the battle – the human readable name that players will see when they select your shining gem of maze-based violence.
+This gives you a place to enter a title for the battle â€“ the human readable name that players will see when they select your shining gem of maze-based violence.
 This will pop up a weird little screen that looks like this.

 ![battle editor change title](/images/battle_editor_title.png)

 Click the flag at the top to select the language you are entering text for.
-(Sorry to all of you Australians, New Zealanders, and various British Islanders – we only speak American here!)
+(Sorry to all of you Australians, New Zealanders, and various British Islanders â€“ we only speak American here!)

 You can enter the text directly by just typing on your keyboard, but if you have any trouble with certain language/keyboard combinations (such as Chinese, Japanese, Korean, etc), we have a safety fallback - you can open an external editor, enter the text correctly there, copy it to your clipboard, and then click "PASTE from clipboard" in the editor to get the text directly, with no input shenanigans getting in the way.

-My title is "The Awesomeness Begins…"
+My title is "The Awesomeness Beginsâ€¦"

 ![battle editor enter english title](/images/battle_editor_title2.png)